allegro/json-logic-kmp/README.md

     implementation "pl.allegro.mobile:json-logic-operations-stdlib:0.2.14"
 }
 ```
-Using CocoaPods:
+with CocoaPods:

-[CocoaPods](https://cocoapods.org) is a dependency manager for Cocoa projects.
-For usage and installation instructions, visit their website.
 To integrate **JsonLogicKMP** into your Xcode project using CocoaPods, specify it in your Podfile:

 ```ruby
 pod 'JsonLogicKMP'